Mohan15054/mqtt2pgsql/README.md

 - Rebar3

-- Postgres Database to store MQTT Published message and along with an errors table, created with following DDL to store error happens during inserting to database
+- PostgreSQL Database for storing MQTT-published messages, accompanied by an error table.
+The error table, defined with the provided Data Definition Language (DDL) below, is designed to capture errors that may arise during the insertion of data into the database.

 ```bash
 CREATE TABLE errors (